 We always recommend you call us if you would like more information as each scenario is different.
 Get in touch with an accountant before you set up a new Limited Company to determine if you’ll qualify for SURE.

-Most companies are deemed to be carrying out a qualifying trade.
+Most companies in Ireland are deemed to be carrying out a qualifying trade.
 Revenue outlines the exceptions to qualifying trades and we have listed them below.

 The company needs to be incorporated and trading in the EEA

 You need to set up a company in Ireland, or in any of the 28 EEA-member states and Iceland, Norway and Liechtenstein.
 The company needs to be a tax resident here or in the EEA.